-Financial assets are impaired where there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future eash flows have been affected.
+Financial assets are impaired where there is objective evidence that, as a result of one or more events that occurred after the initial recognition of the financial asset, the estimated future cash flows have been affected.
 If an asset is impaired, the impairment loss is the difference between the carrying amount and the present value of the estimated cash flows discounted at the asset's original effective interest rate.
-The impairment loss is recognised in profit or loss.
+The impairment loss is recognised in comprehensive income or expense.

 If there is a decrease in the impairment loss arising from an event occurring after the impairment was recognised, the impairment is reversed.
 The reversal is such that the current carrying amount does not exceed what the carrying amount would have been, had the impairment not previously been recognised.
-The impairment reversal is recognised in profit or loss.
+The impairment reversal is recognised in comprehensive income or expense.